catwalkghost/simple-reddit-client/README.md

 # Simple Reddit Viewer

 A simple React app to view top posts from [r/pics](https://www.reddit.com/r/pics/).
+Can be extended to work with other subs.
+Sub selection can also be added.
 Support clicking through to an individual post and viewing comments.
+Infinite scroll with lazy load is not yet implemented.
+Awards currently display top three awards.
+This can be changed to display all awards.

 ## Installation